-Gion Matsuri (祇園祭)
+Gion Matsuri in Kyoto, Japan (祇園祭)

-Gion Matsuri is held in Kyoto and lasts for the entire month of July.
+Gion Matsuri is held in Kyoto and lasts for nearly the entire month of July.
 It is by far the most popular summer festival in Japan and one of the most historic.
 The main attraction of Gion Matsuri is the Yomoboko floats that are rolled through the streets by festival participants who also entertain the crowd with instruments and dance.

 Before we left for our three months in Japan we knew we couldn’t miss this event but we also had a surprise!
-Our friend contacted Logan before we left for Japan and asked if Logan would like to be a part of the parade under his family name.
+Our friend in Kyoto contacted Logan before we left for Japan and asked if Logan would like to be a part of the parade under his family name.

 Considering this was a once-in-a-lifetime opportunity he excitedly agreed and we arranged our schedule to arrive in Kyoto for the Gion Matsuri events so Logan could participate in the parade!

-In this post you’ll find all the details for Gion Matsuri including how to get to Kyoto, where to stay, the history behind the festival, and tips for attending the events at Gion Matsuri.
+In this post, you’ll find all the details for Gion Matsuri including how to get to Kyoto, where to stay, the history behind the festival, and tips for attending the events at Gion Matsuri.

 How to Get to Kyoto

 Kyoto is extremely accessible from most major cities in Japan and it is also easy to get around in Kyoto too.
-If you are traveling internationally by plane you can fly into Kansai International Airport (KIX) in Osaka.
+If you are traveling internationally by plane you can fly to Kansai International Airport (KIX) in Osaka.
 Then from KIX you can take the Kansai-Airport Limousine Bus to Kyoto or take the JR Haruka Line to Kyoto as well.

 If traveling from Tokyo by train you’ll take the Tokaido-Sanyo Shinkansen to Kyoto Station which is about 2 hours and 15 minutes.
-If traveling to Kyoto from Osaka you’ll take the Tokaido-Sanyo Line which is about a 30-minute ride one-way.
+If traveling to Kyoto from Osaka you’ll take the Tokaido-Sanyo Line which is about a 30-minute ride one way.

 Where to Stay in Kyoto